bradfrost/atomic-design/chapter-5.md

 **The design system <em>makers</em> and design system <em>users</em> need to maintain a close working relationship** to ensure the patterns defined within the system serve the needs of the applications and all documentation is clear. **Makers provide a birds-eye perspective of the entire ecosystem the design system serves, while users provide an on-the-ground perspective focused on specific applications of the system**.
 Jina Bolton of Salesforce sums the relationship between makers and users quite nicely:

-> The Design System informs our Product Design.Our Product Design informs the Design System. <cite><a href="https://medium.com/salesforce-ux/the-salesforce-team-model-for-scaling-a-design-system-d89c2a2d404b">Jina Bolton, Salesforce</a>
+> The Design System informs our Product Design.
+Our Product Design informs the Design System. <cite><a href="https://medium.com/salesforce-ux/the-salesforce-team-model-for-scaling-a-design-system-d89c2a2d404b">Jina Bolton, Salesforce</a>

 Both perspectives are critical to the success of the design system, which is why it's so important for makers and users to have a healthy relationship that involves frequent communication and collaboration.